Quorn: History

 Microbial biomass is produced commercially as single-cell protein (SCP) for human food or animal feed and as viable yeast cells for the baking industry.
 The industrial production of bakers' yeast started in the early 1900s, and yeast biomass was used as human food in Germany during World War I. The development of large-scale processes for the production of microbial biomass as a source of commercial protein began in earnest in the late 1960s.

 Several of the processes investigated did not come to fruition owing to political and economic problems, but the establishment of the ICI Pruteen process for the production of bacterial SCP for animal feed was a milestone in the development of the fermentation industry.
 This process used continuous culture on a large scale 1500 m3.
 The economics of the production of SCP as animal feed were marginal, which eventually led to the discontinuation of the Pruteen process.

 The technical expertise gained from the Pruteen process assisted ICI in collaborating with company Rank Hovis McDougall on a process for the production of fungal biomass for human food.
 A continuous fermentation process for the production of Fusarium venenatum biomass (marketed as Quorn) was developed using a 40 m3 air-lift fermenter.

 During the 1960s, it was predicted that by the 1980s there would be a shortage of protein-rich foods.

 The filamentous fungus, Fusarium venenatum, was discovered in a soil sample in 1967.
 In 1985, RHM was given permission to sell mycoprotein for human consumption after a ten-year evaluation programme.

 Retail history

-The brand Quorn (which takes its name from the Leicestershire village of Quorn) was first marketed in 1985 by Marlow Foods (named after Rank Hovis McDougall's headquarters in Marlow, Buckinghamshire), a joint venture between RHM and Imperial Chemical Industries (ICI), which provided a fermenter left vacant from their abandoned single-cell feed programme.
+The brand Quorn was first marketed in 1985 by Marlow Foods (named after Rank Hovis McDougall's headquarters in Marlow, Buckinghamshire), a joint venture between RHM and Imperial Chemical Industries (ICI), which provided a fermenter left vacant from their abandoned single-cell feed programme.
 The two partners invested in patents for growing and processing the fungus, and other intellectual properties in the brand.
+The name of the product was taken from a trademark owned by RHM.
+This trademark was previously used for a range of instant food packets named after the Quorn Hunt, which in turn derives from the Leicestershire village of Quorn.

 Quorn entered distribution in the UK in 1993, and it was introduced to other parts of Europe in the 1990s, and to North America in 2002.